ThomasAsuncion/Real-Time-JS-Chat-Room/README.md

 In the project directory, you can run:

-Clone or download the project repository on your machine and then navigate to the [client](https://github.com/ThomasAsuncion/Real-Time-JS-Chat-Room/tree/master/client) directory.
-Run the command `npm start` to install all the necessary dependencies.
+Clone or download the project repository on your machine and then navigate to the [client](https://github.com/ThomasAsuncion/Real-Time-JS-Chat-Room/tree/master/client) directory in a terminal and run the command `npm start` to install all the necessary dependencies.

+Navigate to the the [server](https://github.com/ThomasAsuncion/Real-Time-JS-Chat-Room/tree/master/server) directory in a terminal and run the command `npm start` to install all the necessary dependencies.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.